midblue/safespace-bot/README.md

 **Admin commands:**
 `s!forgive <username>` - Forgive a user for all past (but not future) hate speech on this server.
-`s!contact` - View the user that the bot will DM in the event of hate speech.
+`s!contact` - View the users that the bot will DM in the event of hate speech.
 Defaults to the server owner.
-`s!contact <username>` - Set the user for the bot to DM in the event of hate speech.
+`s!contact <username>` - Add or remove a user for the bot to DM in the event of hate speech.
 `s!message` - View the current auto-reply to hate speech.
 `s!message <new message>` - Sets a new auto-reply to hate speech.
 `s!prefix <s!/s-/s~>` - Set the prefix for bot commands to one of these 3 options.
 Defaults to "s!".